morungos/morungos.github.io/_posts/2023-07-02-regulate-foundation-models.md

 Yes, there is.
 The reason can be found in
 [James Reason and his team's work on accident causation](http://rstb.royalsocietypublishing.org/cgi/doi/10.1098/rstb.1990.0090) at the University of Manchester.
-The best-known desacription of this is the ubiquitous "Swiss Cheese Model".
+The best-known description of this is the ubiquitous "Swiss Cheese Model".

 Reason's model describes a system as if it is a stack of slices of Swiss cheese.
 Each layer has some holes in it.
 One layer, obviously, has complete holes, so risks can